kem1101231/odoo_docker/README.md

 4. Docker will build the images and container for Odoo.
 5. After the build is complete, run the command "docker-compose up".
 6. This will start the container build earlier.
-7. Open your browser and access 'localhost:82'
+7. Open your browser and access 'localhost'
 8. Done.
 Odoo is now running on docker.